GR360RY/htpc-ansible/roles/kodi-client/README.rst

 In "Standalone Mode" XBMC will opperate using local storage and local sqlite database.

-In "HTPC Server Mode" XBMC will use mysql database installed on the same host as the xbmc-client or using external database installed on other host.
+In "HTPC Server Mode" XBMC will use mysql database installed on the same host as the kodi-client or using external database installed on other host.
 When "HTPC Server" mode is applied XBMC can be configured to use external NFS storage. ( See example 2 )

 In "Client Only Mode" XBMC will be configured to use external database and external NAS by updating advancedsettings.xml.
 Should be installed on thin clients only.

-List of tasks that will be performed under xbmc-client role:
+List of tasks that will be performed under kodi-client role:

 1. Install ssh server to allow remote management.
 2. Setup XBMC user.